msfs11/ConsentManager/README.md

 - How to obtain evidence that the user gave consent in case of claims (from users, regulators and courts)?

 ## What is it?
-ConsentManager is a microservice that manages user consents.
+ConsentManager is a microservice that manages user consents, it introduces the centralized consent management system.
 It provides an API for managing user consents, stores and retrieves consent data in a database, and enforces consent policies.
+It introduces for the companies:
+- Automation of data subjects’ rights fulfillment
+- Automation of data retention and data destruction policies
+- Introduction of a self-service portal for consent and preference management

+But it's still on the compnaies to manage the following chalanges:
+- Data categorization,
+- Data mapping,
+- Data protection,
+- Data minimization,
+- Pseudonymization and anonymization of data in IT systems,
+- Introduction of the centralized consent management system,

 ## For users:
 - Control over their personal data: Consent management gives users control over their personal data by allowing them to choose what data they want to share with a company and how it can be used.